Gravitational wave propagation in bigravity in the late universe: Decoherence of bigravity oscillations?

 where $\omega_k\coloneqq \sqrt{k^2+m_{\rm FP}^2}$~.
 If we restrict our attention to positive-frequency solutions of the inhomogeneous system~\eqref{Eq:noisy_system}, the general solution can be written as

 where $\eta_0$ represents some initial time where we set initial conditions (for instance, corresponding to the emission event, as we did in the previous section).
 The Fourier components of the matter source are subject to the reality conditions $\pi_{\textbf{k}}=\pi_{-\textbf{k}}^{*}$.
 On the contrary, it is not necessary to impose reality conditions on the homogeneous solution, represented by the first terms in \eqref{Eq:noisysolution_u}--\eqref{Eq:noisysolution_v}, as we will take the real part of the Fourier integral to ensure reality of the wave-packet solution.
-For simplicity, in the following we assume propagation only in the $x$ direction (therefore, $\textbf{k}$-dependent functions only have support on wave vectors pointing in the positive $x$ direction, that is, $\textbf{k}=k_x\hat{\textbf{x}}$).
+For simplicity, in the following we assume propagation only in the $x$ direction, that is $\textbf{k}=k_x\hat{\textbf{x}}$.
 Taking the inverse Fourier transform, we obtain the corresponding wave-packet solutions in position space

 As stated above, the $u$ mode propagates at the speed of light, consistent with its identification as the massless graviton.
 In contrast, the $v$ mode propagates subluminally, with group velocity determined by $\frac{d \omega_k}{d k}=k/\omega_k<1$.